anon-blue/anon.blue/README.txt

     are you crazy?
 ARE YOU CRAZY!!!!
    WELL... i ko for you ...
-       xp say to mreole and say to me;every day it`s hard to watch you masturbat e in your poliosophy!EVERY DAY!
-  HE is in retirement you also install all like"ae""PR""AL""PS"ANDall sorts ofbt hings on the system.YOY YOU..YOU ARE ABUSING XPO~~!!!
-ELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UG ANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWEL COjkjkhjguytfuvytrsd46sxhgyucDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGAN DAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCO ME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA
+       xp say to mreole and say to me;every day it`s hard to watch you masturbat e in your poliosophy!EVERY DAY!1234wdhuisfhuffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuccccccccccccccccccccccccccccccccc cccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccccc ccccccccccckkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGAN DAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCO ME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA